libp2p/specs/rendezvous/README.md

          c2}
 ```

-If `D` wants to progressively poll for real time discovery, it can use
+If `D` wants to poll for real-time discovery progressively, it can use
-the cookie obtained from a previous response in order to only ask for
+the cookie obtained from a previous response only ask for
 new registrations.

 So here we consider a new client `E` registering after the first query,